david-maw/DivisiBillWs/DivisiBillWs/Developer Notes.md

 gh secret set DIVISIBILL_WS_CS_EP         -b "$env:DIVISIBILL_WS_CS_EP";
 gh secret set DIVISIBILL_WS_CS_KEY        -b "$env:DIVISIBILL_WS_CS_KEY";
 ```
+Azure provides a "publish profile" for automated deployment; get it from the Function App definition in Azure, if
+you use primary/alternate slots don't forget to get the publish profile from the one you actually want to publish to.
-The secret used for the build process is not in a local environment variable so you'll need to
+The corresponding secret used to pass the publish profile to the deployment process is not in a local environment
-set it explicitly, typically from a file.
-That's easiest at a command prompt rather than in PowerShell:
+variable so you'll need to set it explicitly, typically from a file.
+That's more concise at a command prompt rather than
+in PowerShell:
 ```
-gh secret set AZURE_FUNCTIONAPP_PUBLISH_PROFILE_RELEASE_ALTERNATE < publish.profile.xml;
+gh secret set AZURE_FUNCTIONAPP_PUBLISH_PROFILE_RELEASE_ALTERNATE < publish.profile;
 ```
 or, in PowerShell:
 ```
-gh Get-Content publish.profile.xml | secret set AZURE_FUNCTIONAPP_PUBLISH_PROFILE_RELEASE_ALTERNATE
+gh Get-Content publish.profile | secret set AZURE_FUNCTIONAPP_PUBLISH_PROFILE_RELEASE_ALTERNATE
 ```
 Google Service Account
 ----------------------